agviu/portfolio/README.md

 # portfolio

-The portfolio app is used for managing your investmends done with Investrends.
+The portfolio app is used for managing your investments done with Investrends.

 ## Getting Started